-The Great Backyard Bird Count is every February.
+The Great Backyard Bird Count takes place every February.
 Help scientists better understand global bird populations by watching, counting, and identifying birds in your favorite location.

 You’ll join fellow citizens from over 100 countries!
-In past years, the collective count covered more than half the known bird species in the world!
-It’s fun to watch a map as bird reports from all over the world pour in.
+In past years, the collective count covered more than half the known bird species in the world.
+It’s fun to watch the map fill up as bird reports from all over the world pour in.

 The Cornell Ornithology Lab uses this information to build a snapshot of what birds are found where, changes in population numbers, and how weather has impacted their movements to keep bird populations healthy.

 Anyone can take part in the Great Backyard Bird Count.
-For as little as 15 minutes, you can help create a real-time snapshot of where birds are.
-You don’t have to be an expert.
+In as little as 15 minutes, you can help create a real-time snapshot of where birds are.
+You don’t have to be an expert!
 Just take notes about what you observe.

-More information about the Great Backyard Bird Count and how to participate can be found on www.birdcount.org.
+More information about the Great Backyard Bird Count and how to participate can be found at www.birdcount.org.

-At a recent program I attended on native pollinators, one of the presenters, a researcher from Worcester Polytech, had developed a smartphone app called “Beecology” for identifying and tracking the interactions between specific bees and the plants they prefer.
+At a recent program I attended on native pollinators, one of the presenters, a researcher from Worcester Polytech, had developed a smartphone app called “Beecology,” used for identifying and tracking the interactions between specific bees and the plants they prefer.
 (See my post on Beneficial Insects in the Garden.)

 They are most interested in locating endangered species of bumblebees.
 The app allows the user to identify the bee, enter the flower and foraging behavior observed, select a location and date, and send the info directly to the database.
-By putting your cellphone to good use you can help by collecting data from your own garden.
+By putting your cellphone to good use, you can help collect data from your own garden.
 For more information on Beecology go to beecology.wpi.edu.

 The Big Bug Hunt